ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

   an AST?
 - How can I deal with such a [long and complex type](https://v2.ocaml.org/api/compilerlibref/Parsetree.html) as in Parsetree?
 - How can I solve the problem that new OCaml versions tend to add new features to the language and therefore need to enrich and break the Parsetree types?

-The answer to these issues from the OCaml community is a platform tool to write
+Many of these questions stem from the fact that there is no macro language part of OCaml and that the preprocessors are always standalone programs.
+However, the OCaml Platform includes a library to write PPXes, that somehow act as an macro language without losing the full generality of PPXs:
-PPXes: [ppxlib](https://github.com/ocaml-ppx/ppxlib/).
-It takes care of easing the process of writing a PPX, ensures that composition is not too much of a problem, and factors the work in case of multiple rewriters applied to a file as much as possible.
+[ppxlib](https://github.com/ocaml-ppx/ppxlib/).
+This library provides generic ways of writing [extenders](#extension-nodes-and-extenders) and [derivers](#attributes-and-derivers), ensuring that they will work well together, removing the composition problem we had with multiple arbitrary transformations.
+It also outputs one single binary, even in the case of multiple transformation registered.

-The idea of `ppxlib` is that PPX authors can concentrate on their own part—the rewriting logic.
+With `ppxlib`, PPX authors can concentrate on their own part—the rewriting logic.
 Then, they can register their transformation, and `ppxlib` will be responsible for the rest of the work that all PPXs have to do: getting the Parsetree, giving it back to the compiler, and creating an executable with a good CLI.
-Multiple transformations can be registered to generate a single binary.

 ### One PPX for Multiple OCaml Versions